 The agency continues to inform the public that it is committed to accessible customer service.
-Signage indicating availability of accommodations and accessible formats upon request is posted to a television screen advertising HFO MRA services.
+Signage and a television screen providing information on our commitment to accessible customer service are prominently displayed in reception area.

 Part III - Employment Standard

 The agency continues to work with employees with disabilities to provide appropriate support and accommodation.
 Members of the public seeking employment opportunities and/or participating in the recruitment process with the agency continue to be provided with a means to request accommodation.